megbosh/megcodesemail/src/posts/2024-01-20-email-on-acid-new-year-new-ui.md

 ---
-title: 'Email on Acid New Year New UI'
+title: New Year New UI'
-description: 'Email on Acid New Year New UI'
+description: 'New Year New UI'
+category: 'Email on Acid'
 date: 2024-02-09
 ---